cxt2267/MavCare/README.md

   - Download the binary distribution for your system and extract the zip file.
   - In the extracted folder, go to the 'bin' directory and run the 'startup' script to start running the Tomcat server.
   - Exit the 'bin' directory and go to the 'webapps' directory where you will add the JavaAPI.war file.
-  - The API should be ready to go.
+  - The API should be ready to go (running on localhost:8080).
 #### Running the Web Application
 - Open the repository in Visual Studio or your preferred IDE.
 - Node dependencies should automatically install.